CoActionOS/CoActionOS.github.io/_posts/2013-12-24-CoActionOS-User-Guide-Installing-Windows-Device-Drivers.md

 ## Windows 8.1

-p.
 When CoActionOS Link is installed, it copes the driver files to C:\Windows\inf.
 However, Windows 8 is not able to automatically install the drivers.
 To install the drivers follow the following steps:

-# After installing CoActionOS Link, connect the CoActionOS powered  device
+1. After installing CoActionOS Link, connect the CoActionOS powered  device
-# Move CoActionOS-cdc-acm.inf and coactionos-cdc-acm.cat from C:\Windows\inf to the Desktop (or another easily accessible location)
+1. Move CoActionOS-cdc-acm.inf and coactionos-cdc-acm.cat from C:\Windows\inf to the Desktop (or another easily accessible location)
-# Start the device manager
+1. Start the device manager
-# You should see "CoActionOS" under other; right click on it and select "Update Driver Software"
+1. You should see "CoActionOS" under other; right click on it and select "Update Driver Software"
-# Select the option to specify a location for the driver
+1. Select the option to specify a location for the driver
-# Specify to installed from the Desktop (e.g., C:\Users\you\Desktop)
+1. Specify to installed from the Desktop (e.g., C:\Users\you\Desktop)
-# Windows 8 should successfully install the driver
+1. Windows 8 should successfully install the driver

 These steps only need to be taken the first time a device is connected.
-Subsequently, other CoActionOS devices should be automatically loaded by Windows 8.1
+Subsequently, other CoActionOS devices should be automatically loaded by Windows 8.1.